Agriculture Taxation Data Program (ATDP)

 This method preserves the confidentiality of the data, without jeopardizing the quality of the actual estimates.

 Revisions and seasonal adjustment

-Data coming from the Canada Revenue Agency is considered to be of high accuracy at the microdata level, however it may be incomplete.
+Data coming from the Canada Revenue Agency are considered to be of high accuracy at the microdata level, however they may be incomplete.

 While considerable effort is made to ensure high standards throughout all stages of processing, the resulting estimates are inevitably subject to a certain degree of error.
 These errors can be broken down into two major types: non-sampling and sampling.

-Estimates produced by the ATDP are derived from a census of administrative data so they are not subject to sampling errors.
-However the ATDP may not receive tax records for all of the units in its population or the tax record may not be complete.
-Therefore the main source of non-sampling error comes from imputation.
+Estimates produced by ATDP are derived from a census of administrative data so they are not subject to sampling errors.
+However, the ATDP may not receive tax records for all of the units in its population or the tax record may not be complete.
+Therefore, the main source of non-sampling error comes from imputation.
 There are two kinds of imputation done for ATDP.
 Firstly, partial imputation takes place when a block total is reported but not the detailed components of the block.
 These details need to be imputed.
-Secondly, massive imputation takes place when no tax data is received by the ATDP tax processing system.
-In this case all variables in a record are imputed from a single donor.
+Secondly, massive imputation takes place when no tax data are received by the ATDP tax processing system.
+In this case, all variables in a record are imputed from a single donor.